 Globally this offense affects the financial status of the country which may, later on, affects the Import and Export services of the Nation.
 When the import and export business will stop, it will affect the revenue as the revenue will not be generated for the government which will, in turn, make the nation poor.
 There would be a lot of impact on the loan, it will be impossible to repay the loan.
 Economic crimes cause significant damage to the economy.
-However, the Multinational companies, as well as the foreign companies, will have the least interest to establish a new branch in the poor nation.
+However, Multinational companies, as well as foreign companies, will have the least interest to establish a new branch in the poor nation.
 The nation will definitely not develop and it will have a great impact on globalization and modernization.
 In straightforward terms, the nation will become a “Living Dead Nation”.

 What is the Future of Economic Offences in India?

-Fraud has and will remain an incurable problem.
-There are different types of frauds like asset misappropriation that have remained immobile, others like hacking and theft of intellectual property are rising every day.
+Fraud has been and will remain an incurable problem.
+There are different types of frauds like asset misappropriation that have remained immobile, and others like hacking and theft of intellectual property are rising every day.
 It is interesting to note that the perception of vulnerability to corruption and bribery, accounting fraud, and asset misappropriation over the next two years is significantly lower than the current perception.
 Although companies have instituted several control measures to detect and deter fraud, they cannot afford to be complacent.